 She has won numerous awards in Zimbabwe, and sits on various boards in Zimbabwe.
 She holds an MBA (Zimbabwe), Diploma in Strategic Management (Sweden) and is an Economic Empowerment Fellow (USA)

 Gudula Naiga Basaza is the Managing Director and founder of Gudie Leisure Farm and Gudie Incubation Center and an associate Professor of Bishop Stuart University.
-Gudula is a business leader, as academician and social infoprenuer.
+Gudula is a business leader, an academic and social infopreneur.
 She holds a PhD from the University of Ghent, Masters Degree in Science Education from the University of York and Bachelors Degree from Makerere University.
-She is an author of 2 books, 12 songs, 55 manuals and inventor of organic farming products.
+She is an author of 2 books, 12 songs, 55 manuals and is an inventor of organic farming products.
 She works in 352 Parishes in 27 districts of Uganda reaching 112,521 value chain linked Youth.

 Djénéba is a social entrepreneur.
 She co-founded Suadela, a non-profit organization that aims to increase girls’ agency by building their negotiation skills.
 Suadela operates in Mali and aims to develop in Africa.